 The Company holds foreign currency denominated assets and liabilities.
 Non-monetary assets and liabilities of the Company's international subsidiaries are remeasured into the functional currency using historical exchange rates specific to each asset and liability, the exchange rates prevailing at the end of each reporting period are used for all others.
 The results of the Company's foreign operations are remeasured using an average exchange rate for the respective reporting period.
 Currency remeasurement adjustments and gains and losses on the settlement of foreign currency translations are included within other income (loss), net for asset management or investment related gains (losses) for retirement services in the condensed consolidated statements of operations.
-Foreign currency denominated assets and liabilities are translated into the reporting currency using the exchange rates prevailing at the end of each reporting period.
-Currency translation adjustments are included within other comprehensive income (loss), before tax within the condensed consolidated statements of comprehensive income (loss).
-The change in unrealized foreign currency exchange of any non-U.S. dollar denominated available-for-sale ("AFS") securities are included in other comprehensive income ("OCI") unless they are designated as part of a fair value hedge.
+Foreign currency denominated assets and liabilities are translated into the reporting period.
+Currency using the exchange rates prevailing at the end of each reporting period.
+Currency translation adjustments are included within other comprehensive income (loss), before tax within the condensed consolidated statements of operations.
+Foreign currency exchange of any non-U.S. dollar denominated AFS securities are included in other comprehensive income (loss), before tax within the condensed consolidated statements ("OCP") unless they are designated as part of a fair value hedge.